srobinson0586/ttg-basic/1-python-programming/1.01_environment/environment.md

 > More information on this nightmare can be found in this [stackoverflow thread](https://stackoverflow.com/questions/29310688/sudo-pip-install-vs-pip-install-user) (important read).

 ### Step 2: Installing the Python Extension in VSCode
+Step 5 in Section [0.00 IDEs and VSCode](../../0-fundamentals/0-introduction/0.00_IDEs_and_VSCode.md) instructed to install recommended extensions, which included "Python".
+Verify this is installed by doing the following:
 1. Open up VSCode, then click on the Extensions icon in the left sidebar (represented by four squares).
 2. In the Extensions search bar, type "Python" and press Enter.
-3. Look for the official "Python" extension by Microsoft and click on the "Install" button.
+3. Look for the official "Python" extension by Microsoft and click on it.

+If it says it is installed and enabled, move on to Step 3.
+If not:
+1. Click on the "Install" button.
-4. Wait for the installation to complete, and then click on the "Reload" button to activate the extension.
+2. Wait for the installation to complete, and then click on the "Reload" button to activate the extension.

 ### Step 3: Running Python Code
 1. To run your Python code, you may use the VSCode terminal.
 Click on "View" &rarr; "Terminal" or press ``` "Ctrl + `" ``` to open the integrated terminal.